HuXin0817/huxin0817.github.io/README.md

 ## Contributed Projects

-[Powermem](https://github.com/oceanbase/powermem) - An AI-Powered Long-Term Memory System with Accuracy, Agility, and Affordability.
+[OceanBase Powermem](https://github.com/oceanbase/powermem) - An AI-Powered Long-Term Memory System with Accuracy, Agility, and Affordability.

-[miniob-RushDB](https://github.com/RushDB-Lab/miniob-RushDB) - The Code of the First Place in the Preliminary Round of the 4th OceanBase Database Competition - MiniOB (1/1212)
+[miniob-RushDB](https://github.com/RushDB-Lab/miniob-RushDB) - The Code of the First Place in the Preliminary Round of the 4th OceanBase Database Competition (1/1212).

 ---